PostHog/posthog.com/contents/blog/customer-churn-analysis-guide.md

 1. Early-stage startups shouldn't get too hung up on how high or low churn is, but you should care **which direction** it's headed.
 The actual rate of churn / retention is more important once you have product-market fit and care about revenue.

 1. Don't benchmark your churn rate against the wrong industry, or product type.
 Average revenue per customer (ARPC) is a huge factor here.
-A B2B SaaS with an ARPC of $200 per month should have very different expectations than one with an ARPC of $1,000 per month.
+A B2B SaaS with an ARPC of $200 per month should have very different expectations than an enterprise SaaS with an ARPC of $10,000 per month.

 1. PostHog is awesome and you should totally adopt it at your startup.
 "Nobody got fired for buying PostHog" said someone, probably me.